aedera/deepwalk/README.md

 # DeepWalk

-This repo is a simple adaption of the original DeepWalk available here
+This is a fork of the original DeepWalk available here

 https://github.com/phanein/deepwalk

-to only extract walks from a list of edges.
-In other words, the optimization step used for the original DeepWalk to build graph node embeddings is not included.
+Unlike the original DeepWalk, this fork only extracts walks from a list of edges, not including the optimization step used for the original DeepWalk to build graph node embeddings.

 ## Installation